PAWS Alert - Information for Faculty and Staff

 Faculty and staff are encouraged to make initial contact with students before submitting a PAWS Alert referral.
 By showing concern for a student’s academic success and personal well-being, you are providing the first level of intervention.
+Please be as thorough as you can to help us better understand the situation.
 If you have been unable to contact the student or would like additional support, please submit a PAWS Alert.

 The PAWS Alert Process